bvz2000/bvzframespec/README.md

-#**bvzframespec**

-A class responsible for converting numbered lists of files to a "condensed string" and back again.
+# **bvzframespec**

 ---

+A library responsible for converting numbered lists of files to a "condensed string" and back again.

 ---

-#Examples:
+# Basic Examples:

 Given a list of files like: